Estimated reading time: 4 minutes

-In 1754 at the age of 24, John Cole signed a lease with Hancock Lee for 150 acres of land on the north side of Horsepen Run, adjoining the plantation of John Herndon in King George County, Virginia.
+In 1754 at the age of 24, John Cole signed a lease with Hancock Lee for 150 acres of land on the north side of Horsepen Run.
+The land adjoined the plantation of John Herndon in King George County, Virginia.

 Capt.
 John Lee, son of Hancock Lee of Virginia, entered Kentucky and made a brick addition to Taylor’s log cabin.
 He occupied the structure and began a tavern business.
 The Kentucky Gazette advertised Lee’s Blackhorse Inn.

 John Cole died three years after executing his lease.
 His funeral expenses were paid with a case of whisky.
 In 1782, John’s youngest son, Richard James Cole, joined John Lee in Kentucky, building a residence on Cole’s Road, connecting Lexington to Frankfort.
 With Humphrey Marshall, Cole surveyed Frankfort for a new state capitol.
-He acquired slaves and on Cole’s Rd.
-Richard James Cole operated Cole’s Tavern.
+He soon acquired slaves.
+On Cole’s Road, Richard James Cole established and operated Cole’s Tavern.
+The notoriety of the place nicknamed the business as Cole’s Bad Tavern.

 In 1802 John Cole died.
-His tavern was sold to the mulatto William Dailey and his partner John Kennedy.
+His ordinary, not too distant from Cole’s Bad Tavern, was sold to the mulatto William Dailey and his partner John Kennedy.
 Fortesqieu Cummings wrote his stays at the Blackhorse Inn and Cole’s Bad Tavern.

-In 1811 Cole’s Bad Tavern burned.
-In December of 1812, Richard James Cole acquired the Blackhorse Inn from Dailey & Kennedy.
+In 1811, Cole’s Bad Tavern burned.
+In December of 1812, Richard James Cole acquired the nearby Blackhorse Inn from Dailey & Kennedy.
 Richard James Cole Jr. became its operator.
-Richard Sr. Died three years later.
-His great granddaughter Zerelda Elizabeth Cole was born in the Inn on January 29, 1825.
+Richard Sr. died three years later.
+His great-granddaughter Zerelda Elizabeth Cole was born in the Inn on January 29, 1825.
 Zerelda’s sons are Frank & Jesse James.

 FREE DOWNLOAD: The Descendants of John Cole Sr. – the Immigrant